Being scared to ask for help

 2) Say it with confidence

 Realize how vital someone else’s help is to you.
 Connect with the emotion of your desire, and with that conviction, and prior gratitude, express it with confidence and respect.
 Believe in yourself and that you deserve it.
 And say it in the same way, with gratitude, respect, and love, for yourself and the other person.

 Trust that the other person will be honest and sincere.
 Do not judge them; accept her right and decision, say yes, and say no.

 Be generous, whether it’s taking a “yes,” a “no,” or a “maybe” for an answer.
 Be grateful for their response, whatever it is, and congratulate yourself on the step of asking for help that you just gave.
 Keep practicing beyond other people, and become a master in the art of asking your trusted people for help.

-There are tons of professional and serious options for finding help, the most important thing is to find someone with experience, who is trained in therapy and has studies to support their knowledge.
+There are tons of professional and severe options for finding help; the most important thing is finding someone with experience training in therapy and has studies to support their knowledge.

 Taking away the fear of talking about mental health is opening the door to emotional well-being and a deep encounter with oneself that will surely help us to live better.